w-diana/Machine_learning_Projects/Predict Movie Box Office Revenue with Linear Regression/README.md

 # Predict Movie Box Office Revenue with Linear Regression

 ### Overview
-A simple linear model that predicts how much revenue a movie would make based on the movie budget.
+A simple linear model that predicts how much revenue a produced movie would generate based on the movie's budget.

 ### Run notebook
 Best to open the notebook in Google Colab: